Home » Rome » Pantheon Rome tour

 The Pantheon has a hole in its dome that measures 8.2 meters (27 feet) in diameter.

-The oculus in the dome’s center is also known as ‘The Eye of the Pantheon,’ and it was the only light source when the monument was built.
+The oculus in the dome’s center is also known as ‘The Eye of the Pantheon,’ it was the only light source when the monument was built.

 Pantheon’s Dome